nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 6. NEXT_KIN_PHONE - Numbers (0-9), and symbols, no alphabets

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A person can have any number of Financial Plans (including 0) A person can have any number of tags (including 0)
 </div>